Event organiser – Peter is riding for his wife Claire to raise funds for vital ovarian cancer research.

 Peter Reaburn – Profile

-My wife Claire has the dubious honour of being the oldest women in the world to have Juvenile Granulosa Cell Tumour (JGCT), a very rare form of ovarian cancer.
+My wife Claire has the dubious honour of being the oldest women in the world diagnosed with Juvenile Granulosa Cell Tumour (JGCT), a very rare form of ovarian cancer.

 After graduating with a Health and Physical Education degree I taught PE for 6 years in Ipswich, Longreach and the Gold Coast.
 I then went back to Uni and completed a PhD in Sport Science, my lifelong passion.
 I then embarked on an academic career teaching and researching at The University of Queensland (6 years), Central Queensland University in Rockhampton (20 years), and Bond University (5 years) where I recently finished my career as Professor and Head of Exercise and Sport Science.

 Life throws curve balls at us.
 Claire’s diagnosis with Rare Ovarian Cancer (ROC) in 2014 took us by surprise given we lived a very active and healthy lifestyle.
-We learnt quickly that nothing is known about Claire’s JGCT.
+We learnt quickly that nothing is known about JGCT.
 Retirement has given me time to put my love of fitness and cycling to a positive cause.
-Riding for Research with great support of ROC Incorporated (ROCInc), raising awareness of Ovarian Cancer in females, and helping Claire, my wife of 34 years and mother of our children.
+Riding for Research with great support of ROC Incorporated (ROCInc), raising awareness of Ovarian Cancer in females of all ages, and helping Claire, my wife of 36 years and mother of our children.